hrvthzslt/personal-site/content/resume/index.md

 ## About

-With a general love towards computers, I have been interested in coding since my young age and began learning web development later on.
+With a genuine love for computers, I have been interested in coding since a young age and later began learning web development.

-This love since transitioned into a professional career in backend development, starting as a junior full-stack developer and gaining experience with a range of technologies and programming languages, from maintaining and improving legacy monoliths to creating brand new projects from the ground up.
-I am currently a backend developer with a focus on building robust and scalable applications.
+This love eventually led to a professional career in backend development, starting as a junior full-stack developer and expanding my experience with a wide range of technologies and programming languages.
+Over time, I have worked on projects ranging from maintaining and improving legacy monoliths to building brand new applications from the ground up.
+I am currently focused on backend development, creating robust and scalable systems, which are usually under severe stress.

-I am constantly seeking opportunities to improve my skills, and I am drawn to work environments where I can collaborate and learn from others.
-I also like to share knowledge and play my part with presentations or workshops.
-I am motivated by the opportunity to work towards well-defined goals and make meaningful contributions.
+I am always seeking opportunities to improve my skills and thrive in environments where I can collaborate and learn from others.
+I occasionally enjoy sharing knowledge through presentations and workshops, and I am motivated by the chance to work towards well-defined goals and make meaningful contributions that have real impact.

 ## Career